RikMe/DIY_thermal_solar_battery/README.md

 *Please note:*
 - *Always make sure to comply with local electrical legislation.*

+In my personal set-up i choose for a 3-phase boiler.
+These boilers consist out of 3 smaller resistors (3x 800W in my set-up) instead of one bigger one (typically 1600W or 2400W).
+Since the load is resistive, there is no need for actual 3 shifted phases.
+When connecting the N conductor I can safely power all 3 resistors from a single phase.

+By controlling the 3 resistors seperately i can control the total power consumed by the boiler:
+- 0W (no resistors powered)
+- 800W (1 resistor powered)
+- 1600W (2 resistors powered)
+- 2400W (3 resistors powered)

 <img width="1360" height="764" alt="image" src="https://github.com/user-attachments/assets/be6e80a1-93f0-4e43-8514-22847e25def3" />

 ### Alternative: single phase e-boiler without valve with Shelly PRO 2PM